A Practical Framework of Key Performance Indicators for Multi-Robot Lunar and Planetary Field Tests: ACKNOWLEDGMENT

+We selected the Sinus Aestuum region, which shows a clear, continuous gradient in both proxies (Figure~\ref{fig:scenario1}e,f), with a landing zone at low slope and rock abundance enabling a mission lasting one lunar day ($\sim$14 Earth days).
+Measurements must be taken along the horizontal and vertical elemental gradient to meet scientific objectives.
+The area contains impact craters up to $\sim$\SI{1}{\kilo\meter} in diameter, enabling subsurface sampling at multiple depths, though accessing them requires traversing rocky slopes of up to \SI{25}{\degree}.
 This consideration leads to the following exploration strategy, which is also evident in the marked preliminary prospecting trajectory in Figure~\ref{fig:scenario1}a.
 From the landing zone, scouts equipped with, e.g., spectral cameras rapidly assess the terrain to refine the exploration strategy for the scientists.
 Subsequently, scientists acquire detailed elemental compositions along the marked lines using \acp{APXS}, \acp{LIBS}, or \acp{XRF}.
 Since these measurements require the robot to be stationary, we propose a \SI{50}{\meter} sampling interval to match the resolution of the orbital FeO map.